 Ethics in Psychological Research

 Overview: When a researcher finds an interesting topic to study such as aggression, the goal is often to study it in a way that is as “true to life” as possible.
 However, researchers must act in an ethical manner.
 To do this, they must balance their research goals with the best interests of the participants.
+Ethics often enter into the planning process when researchers identify all of the ways they can manipulate or measure a variable, but then make their final decision based on how they should manipulate or measure a variable.

 After receiving a poor grade on a test or paper, a college student may appear to take it out on (that is, act in an aggressive manner toward) their roommates by being mean or nasty, screaming, throwing things, or even becoming physically violent.
+Aggression is an important human behavior to study and understand due to the implications it has for interpersonal violence.
+However, for safety reasons, a study cannot expose participants to the risk that serious types of violence presents.
+As a result, researchers must identify similar but benign behaviors that can help us understand more aggressive behaviors without harming participants.

 This video uses a two-group experiment to see if people really take out their anger on others even though the others aren’t responsible for the original problem.
-Specifically, it examines whether negative feedback leads to aggression
+Specifically, it examines whether negative feedback leads to aggression while considering key ethical issues such as harm to participants, costs vs. benefits, informed consent, and debriefing.

+Psychological studies often use higher sample sizes than studies in other sciences.
+A large number of participants helps to better ensure that the population under study is better represented, i.e. the margin of error accompanied by studying human behavior is sufficiently accounted for.
+In this video we demonstrate this experiment using just 2 participants, one being the Evaluator.
+However, as represented in the results, we used a total of 245 participants to reach the experiment’s conclusions.

 Procedure: